For engineering teams that do not have a dedicated SRE.

 • Pre-PR incident check

-Surface related past incidents from the diff before the engineer ships.
+Surface related past incidents from the diff before you ship.

 • Runbook generator